thestalkers/policies/com/github/docs/pt-site-policy-privacy-policies-github-general-privacy-statement.md

-Declaração Geral de Privacidade do GitHub - GitHub Docs
+Declaração Geral de Privacidade do GitHub - Documentos do GitHub

 [Skip to main content](#main-content)